Please note: If you decide to purchase a product through a link on Bean Ground, we may earn a commission without additional cost to you. Learn More >

 This is the strongest instant coffee I tasted!

-How I Made My Selection
+How I Chose My Instant Selection

-Simply put, if the coffee didn’t smell nice it was destined for the garbage bin.
-I stuck my nose into the instant coffee packets and I also had a good smell of the coffee after the hot water was added.
+Simply put, if the coffee didn’t smell nice, it was destined for the garbage bin.
+I stuck my nose into the instant coffee packets, and I also had a good smell of the coffee after the hot water was added.

 What does balance mean?
-Basically, it’s a combination of acidity, body, aftertaste and how well they work together, no single element should stick out too strongly – “a good balance”.
+Basically, it’s a combination of acidity, body, aftertaste, and how well they work together, no single element should stick out too strongly – “a good balance.”

-Also, If the coffee also had a distinct or notable bitter or harsh aftertaste, it lost points.
+Also, If the Coffee also had a distinct or notable bitter or harsh aftertaste, it lost points.

 Availability And Price